SemanticMediaWiki/SemanticMediaWiki/docs/config.md

 ## $smwgFallbackSearchType

-Search engine class to fall back to when SMWSearch cannot parse a query;
+Search engine class to fall back to when SMW\MediaWiki\Search\ExtendedSearchEngine cannot parse a query;
 `null` uses the database default (e.g. `SearchMySQL`, `SearchPostgres`, or `SearchOracle`).
 Set to a fully-qualified class name to override with a custom search engine.